trueToastedCode/nbdrift-osrc/README.md

 Update checks are always spoofed and cannot be disabled.

+Account permissions are also hooked to allow scooter connection without device binding, and this cannot be disabled.
+It is recommended, likely neccessary to unbind the device in their original app if you plan to flash anything.

 ### Viewing the Logs / Dumping API Communication
 - Using logcat: `adb logcat -s "nbdrift"`
 - With cleaning: `clear && adb logcat -c && adb logcat -s "nbdrift"`